Trade/other name(s): Megace, Megace ES

 With prolonged use (months to years), some people's adrenal glands stop working well.
 This can cause dizziness, weakness, nausea, vomiting, poor appetite, weight loss, and low blood pressure, which can be very dangerous.
 This effect may persist after the megestrol is stopped.
 Call your doctor right away if you notice these symptoms.

 In case of infection or injury, be sure to tell any doctors treating you how long you have taken this drug.
 You may need extra steroid (cortisone-type) hormones during the time your body is stressed, because the adrenals may not make enough.

-Just after megestrol is stopped, women may notice vaginal bleeding.
+During treatment or just after megestrol is stopped, women may notice vaginal bleeding between menstrual periods.
 Let your doctor know if this bleeding continues.